kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_audit_trail.md

 An audit trail is a system for automating collecting documentation for each step of a business process.

-Below you can read about what elements Kosli consists of.

 {{< hint info >}}
 Note that **all** CLI command flags can be set as environment variables by adding the the `KOSLI_` prefix and capitalizing them.
 In the command examples below both `--api-token` and `--org` flags were set from environment variables.